 Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness, spasticity, urinary dysfunction, and mild cognitive impairment.
 Typically, neurologic deficits are multiple, with remissions and exacerbations gradually producing disability.
-Diagnosis is by history of remissions and exacerbations plus clinical signs, test results, lesions seen on MRI, or other criteria (depending on symptoms) to objectively demonstrate ≥ 2 separate neurologic abnormalities.
+Diagnosis requires clinical or MRI evidence of ≥ 2 characteristic neurologic lesions that are separated in both time and space (location in the CNS).
 Treatment includes corticosteroids for acute exacerbations, immunomodulatory drugs to prevent exacerbations, and supportive measures.

 Neuromyelitis optica (Devic disease), previously considered a variant of MS, is now recognized as a separate disorder (see Neuromyelitis Optica).

 Localized areas of demyelination (plaques) occur, with destruction of oligodendroglia, perivascular inflammation, and chemical changes in lipid and protein constituents of myelin in and around the plaques.
 Axonal damage is possible, but cell bodies and axons tend to be relatively preserved.
 Fibrous gliosis develops in plaques that are disseminated throughout the CNS, primarily in white matter, particularly in the lateral and posterior columns (especially in the cervical regions), optic nerves, and periventricular areas.
 Tracts in the midbrain, pons, and cerebellum are also affected.
 Gray matter in the cerebrum and spinal cord can be affected but to a much lesser degree.